Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Intertwining operators and Virasoro tensor categories

 Zhu also proved in \cite{Zh} that there is a one-to-one correspondence between simple (grading-restricted) $V$-modules and simple finite-dimensional $A(V)$-modules.
 In particular, the lowest conformal weight space of a simple $V$-module is an $A(V)$-module with action

-where $o(v)=\mathrm{Res}_z\,Y(z^{L_0-1} v,z)$ is the component of the vertex operator $Y(v,z)$ that preserves conformal weights.
+where $o(v)=\mathrm{Res}_z\,Y(z^{L_0-1} v,z)$ is the component of $Y(v,z)$ that preserves conformal weights (recalling Remark \ref{rem:CFT_VOA_relns}, $o(v)$ is the zero-mode of $Y(v,z)$ in physics terminology).
 More generally, if $W$ is not necessarily simple, then the same formula gives an $A(V)$-action on the direct sum of the minimal conformal weight spaces of $W$.
 In particular,

 where $I$ is the set of cosets $i\in\mathbb{C}/\mathbb{Z}$ such that $W_{[h]}\neq 0$ for some $h\in i$, and $h_i$ is the conformal weight of $W$ in $i$ with minimum real part.
 Then $W$ has the $\mathbb{Z}_{\geq 0}$-grading $W=\bigoplus_{n=0}^\infty W(n)$ where $W(n)=\bigoplus_{i\in I} W_{[h_i+n]}$, and this grading satisfies